General Terms and Conditions

 6.3 Provided the user does not object, XING reserves the right to switch invoices from euros to the user’s respective local currency at any time.

-6.4 Premium membership fees are due immediately for the full term.
+6.4 Premium membership fees for the entire duration or respective billing period are due immediately in advance.

 - (a) An older version of the GTC containing a corresponding price modification provision (in Section 12.2) in effect at the time of registration was already explicitly agreed to